USEPA/DelawareRiverDO/README.md

 Standards to Protect Aquatic Life in the Delaware River (September 2025).
-The code implements models and other analyses to quantify the effects of dissolved oxygen, salinity, and water temperature on juvenile Atlantic sturgeon in zones 3, 4, and upper 5 of the Delaware River.
+The code implements models and other analyses to quantify the effects of dissolved oxygen, salinity, and water temperature on juvenile Atlantic sturgeon in zones 3, 4, and upper 5 of the mainstem Delaware River.

 The water quality criteria for dissolved oxygen that the EPA promulgated as part of rule were derived using existing bioenergetics and juvenile